Aayam007/CandidateManagement/README.md

 #### Key Layers:

 1. **Core Layer (Domain Layer)**:
-   - Contains the core business logic and domain entities (e.g., `Candidate` class).
+   - Contains core business logic and domain entities (e.g., `Candidate` class) as well as repository interfaces (e.g., `ICandidateRepository`).
 This layer is independent of any external dependencies, focusing solely on the application's domain.

 2. **Application Layer**:
-   - Comprises the application services (e.g., `ICandidateService` and `CandidateService`) that implement business logic and orchestrate interactions between the domain and the data access layer.
+   - Comprises application services (e.g., `ICandidateService` and `CandidateService`) that implement business logic and orchestrate interactions between the domain and the data access layer.

 3. **Infrastructure Layer**:
-   - Includes the data access layer with repository interfaces (e.g., `ICandidateRepository`) and implementations (e.g., `CandidateRepository`).
-This layer handles data persistence using Entity Framework Core.
+   - Includes data access implementations (e.g., `CandidateRepository`) that handle data persistence using Entity Framework Core.
+This layer implements the interfaces defined in the domain layer.

 4. **Presentation Layer**:
-   - Consists of controllers (e.g., `CandidatesController`) that handle incoming HTTP requests, returning responses while interacting with application services.
+   - Consists of controllers (e.g., `CandidatesController`) that handle incoming HTTP requests and return responses while interacting with application services.

 ### Advantages of Onion Architecture